DevasNAI/ZahoreeChallenge/README.md

 You can select the user playlist and when you click the select button, you will see a playlist recommendation and a new playlist of 15 songs.

-### VNC Viewer
+# VNC Viewer
-Open VNC Viewer, then write the following:
+If you are using the no-VNC DOcker image, open VNC Viewer, then write the following:
 ```
 localhost:5900
 ```